-Passengers and crew on board any type of public conveyance operating nationally or internationally, who are not ill or showing symptoms compatible with COVID-19 should consider wearing a face mask.
+Competent authorities may consider advising passengers and crew on board any type of public conveyance operating nationally or internationally, who are not ill or showing symptoms compatible with COVID-19 to wear a face mask, taking into consideration their national epidemiological aspects and the international spread of disease.
 Transport conveyances include aircrafts, cruise ships, cargo ships, ferry boats, inland navigation vessels, buses, taxis or other non-private vehicles, metros and trains.
 The use of a face mask doesn't substitute - for passengers, crew and any other person on board - the physical distancing of more than one meter if feasible, frequent and strict hand hygiene, respiratory etiquette and avoid touching face, nose, eyes and mouth.